SAMA7D65 Curiosity Development Board – Introduction

 Console Serial Port

-A console serial port is available using the Serial Debug port.
+A console serial port is available using the serial debug port.
 The SAMA7D65-Curiosity features a dedicated serial UART port (J35) (3.3 or 5.0 VDC TTL level) for communicating with the target console where you can:

 • View the kernel log